|

 As a customer, you are fully responsible for:

-- Access to AWS services and resources through users, groups permissions and credentials that you control.
+- Access: you control your AWS services and resources through users, groups permissions and credentials.

-- Security – AWS offer all the necessary tools to encrypt data in transit and at rest – it is the customer’s responsibility to select the appropriate tools for the type of content being stored.
+- Security: AWS offers all the necessary tools to encrypt data in transit and at rest—it is the customer’s responsibility to select the appropriate tools for the type of content being stored.

 AWS SLA Summary

-AWS offers all of the tools and services you need to build a resilient, highly available and highly secure cloud based infrastructure but it is up to you as the customer to ensure that best practise is being followed, that you are adhering to AWS Well Architected principles and that you are fulfilling your responsibility under the AWS Shared Responsibility model:
+AWS offers all of the tools and services you need to build a resilient, highly available and highly secure cloud-based infrastructure, but it is up to you as the customer to ensure that best practice is being followed, and that you are adhering to AWS Well-Architected principles and that you are fulfilling your responsibility under the AWS Shared Responsibility model:

-If this all seems a little daunting, Logicata are here to help and advise.
+If this all seems a little daunting, Logicata is here to help and advise.
 Why not book a call with one of our AWS experts to discuss your specific circumstances?